simplistix/mailinglogger/readme.txt

     X-Mailer: MailingLogger <version>

-    In addition, the value of this header can be easilly configured.
+    In addition, other headers can be easilly configured.

   - flood protection to ensure the number of emails sent is not excessive